bertdida/selenium-wpupdater/README.md

 1. Opens a browser
 2. Logs in to WP dashboard
-3. Checks to see if core, plugin, and theme updates are available — if yes do update
+3. Checks to see if any of core, plugin, and theme updates are available — if yes do update
 4. Logs out from the dashboard

 ## Prerequisites